-9 Creative Puffy Eye Remedies Celebrities Use to Get Rid of Dark Circles
+9 Creative Puffy-Eye Remedies Celebrities Use to Get Rid of Dark Circles

 "Because I get puffy eyes—that’s my main issue that I care about the most—so I keep two frozen spoons in the freezer and before I go on set or start my day," Tran said.
 "When I’ve washed my face and before my moisturizer, I take the spoons around my eyes for a little bit of tightening.
 I don’t know if it really makes a difference, but I feel like it works because I feel fresh."

-Victoria Beckham — Bird Poop
+Victoria Beckham—Bird Poop

 Victoria Beckham and her husband, David, are known to use bird poop to de-puff their eyes.
 (You read that right.)
 On an episode of Anderson Cooper's talk show, "Anderson," Beckham's facialist, Shizuka Bernstein, who owns Shizuka spa in New York City, unveiled her celebrity-favorite eye cream made of nightingale droppings.

-The treatment, which is called The Geisha Facial, uses powdered nightingale droppings (an age-old secrets of Kabuki actors and Geishas) to soften, brighten, and nourish the skin, while getting rid of dreaded eye bags.
+The treatment, which is called the Geisha Facial, uses powdered nightingale droppings (an age-old secret of Kabuki actors and geishas) to soften, brighten, and nourish the skin, while getting rid of dreaded eye bags.

-Sophie Turner — Gold and 'Snail' Gel
+Sophie Turner—Gold and 'Snail' Gel

 As an actor on "Game of Thrones," Sophie Turner is familiar with seeing weird stuff, and her beauty routine is no different.
-The de-puff her eyes, the actress uses 24-carat snail gel eye patches.
+To de-puff her eyes, the actress uses 24-carat snail gel eye patches.
 (Wal-Mart sells a similar product for $12.)
 Though the patches don't actually contain snails (sorry to disappoint), they do contain a hint of gold, which Turner swears brightens her eyes within 20 minutes.

-"I have really bad circles under my eyes so I always put on these 24 carat gold snail gel eye patches.
+"I have really bad circles under my eyes, so I always put on these 24-carat gold snail gel eye patches.
 They're not actually snails!
-I leave them for 20 minutes, take them off and it brightens my eyes completely.
+I leave them for 20 minutes, take them off, and it brightens my eyes completely.
 It's amazing, I always, always use them," she told ELLE U.K.

 Cucumber slices might be the most well-known puffy eye trick, but for Miranda Kerr, they're the only way to go.
 The KORA Organics founder revealed her affinity for cucumber in an interview with Beauticate, in which she revealed that she's mashed cucumber for a natural face mask and used slices to de-puff her eyes in the morning.
 "I also use cold cucumbers on my eyes if I wake up and my eyes are puffy," she said.

-Jordana Brewster — Eye Gels with Sunglasses
+Jordana Brewster—Eye Gels with Sunglasses

 A lot of us know that eye gels (you know, the half moons you put under your eyes) are some of the best ways to de-puff your eyes in the morning.
-But you might not always have time for 10 to 15-minute face mask before heading out the door.
-This is why Jordana Brewster recommends putting on oversized sunglasses over your your eye gels, so you can de-puff your eyes while picking up your morning Starbucks.
+But you might not always have time for a 10- to 15-minute face mask before heading out the door.
+This is why Jordana Brewster recommends putting on oversized sunglasses over your eye gels, so you can de-puff your eyes while picking up your morning Starbucks.

-"omething I think so many girls can do if they wake up with really puffy eyes is to put on some eye gels under your eyes and wear big sunglasses while you drive or take a cab to work.
+"Something I think so many girls can do if they wake up with really puffy eyes is to put on some eye gels under your eyes and wear big sunglasses while you drive or take a cab to work.
 That really helps bring the puffiness down," Brewster told Allure.
 "It's a good trick.
 I do it all the time.
 Sometimes I forget I have them on.
 I've actually gone to Starbucks wearing them under my prescription eyeglasses, so people might have actually seen them.
 I just forget because they're so comfortable."

-Jessica Alba — Cold Balls
+Jessica Alba—Cold Balls

 Jessica Alba stole her de-puffing trick from her makeup artist, Daniel Martin.
 In an interview with E!
-News, the Honest Company founder, who probably knows a thing or two about skin care, said that, before a big event, Martin takes two cold balls used as cold compresses and presses them against her eyes.
+News, the Honest Company founder, who probably knows a thing or two about skin care, said that before a big event, Martin takes two cold balls used as cold compresses and presses them against her eyes.
 Instantly, Alba can see her eye bags shrink.

 "[Daniel] has these cold balls and eye patches too," she said.
-"He just balled my eyes until they shrunk, and I was like, 'Oh my god, you're like a magician."
+"He just balled my eyes until they shrunk, and I was like, 'Oh my god, you're like a magician.'"

 Madonna’s go-to eye de-puffer is a more sophisticated take on cold spoons.
 In an interview with Vogue, the singer revealed that she uses Joanna Czech's Cryo-Sticks (essentially, high-tech spoons), which she stores in her freezer and presses onto her face after spritzing it with a rose mist.